 What’s in Singapore?

-Although Singapore gained independence only 50 years ago, two of its public universities – Nanyang Technological University (NTU) and National University of Singapore (NUS) – not only consecutively rank as top 2 in Asia, but under top 15 in the world.
-It is this that attracts students from all over the world to enrol in Singapore’s universities and earn a world-class degree, ranked alongside other elite institutions in the UK and USA, for example.
+- Two of its public universities – Nanyang Technological University (NTU) and National University of Singapore (NUS) – are ranked top 2 in Asia and top 15 in the world.
+This attracts students from all over the world to enrol in Singapore’s universities and earn a world-class degree, ranked alongside other elite institutions in the UK and USA.

 Here we also find that language isn’t a barrier in Singapore, as it often is with Asian countries; English is heralded as the national language, along with Mandarin, Tamil and Malay.
 So, as a Malaysian, you wouldn't have much to worry about!